bentonstark/py-hsm/README.md

 - Python 3.5.x
 - libhsm https://github.com/bentonstark/libhsm

-**Note:** If your server already has specific versions of these components installed, you can use a **virtualenv** to create an isolated python environment.
-If there is enough demand requests, future versions may be back supported to Python 2.7.x
+**virtualenv** can be used to create an isolated Python 3.5.x environment if 3.5.x is not available on your system.
+If there is enough demand requests, future versions may be back support Python 2.7.x

-Tested Platforms.
+## Tested Platforms
 - Fedora 25
 - CentOS 6
 - CentOS 7